mdillondc/todo_txt_tui/REFACTORING_PLAN.md

 - Add type hints where beneficial
 - Remove any remaining global state
 - Ensure `main.py` is clean and focused
+- **RESOLVE**: All remaining temporary fixes from previous phases
+- **VERIFY**: No TODO: TEMPORARY FIX comments remain in codebase

 **Checkpoint**: Final comprehensive functionality test

+**Temporary Fixes**: Phase 6 should resolve ALL temporary fixes - none should remain

 ### Phase 0: Rename Directory Structure
 **Goal**: Move from todo_txt_tui/ to src/ directory structure